nnellans/ado-pipelines-guide/README.md

     trigger: boolean # when this artifact is updated, is it allowed to trigger this pipeline? optional, default is none. accepts only none or true
 ```
 - The `trigger` option is only supported for hosted Jenkins where Azure DevOps has line of sight with Jenkins server
 - Build resources are not automatically downloaded by the pipeline.
-So, in order for your Job to use them, you must first include a `downloadBuild` Task in your Job.
+So, in order for your Job to use them, you must first include a `downloadBuild` Task in your Job

 ### <ins>Resources: containers</ins>
 These are container images